BreakingPlaid/.github/profile/README.md

 🙋‍♀ A short introduction - Breaking Plaid is a group dedicated to data science.
 We are passionate data science enthusiasts dedicated to taking data projects seriously.

-🌈 Contribution guidelines - You can email BlevinsJonny@gmail.com to join; it's welcome to anyone.
+🌈 Contribution guidelines - It's welcome to anyone, and there are no set assignments.
+The only guideline is to be respectful.

 🍿 Fun facts - When we tell people we genuinely love data, we get told to "get a life."
 So, we took it literally and started seriously playing with data.